mehmedaltug/Simpasm/README.md

 }<br>
 loop REGISTER COMPARATOR VALUE {<br>
   ...<br>
-}<br>
+}<br></p>
-You can replace any of the VALUEs with registers.<br>
+<p>You can replace any of the VALUEs with registers.<br>
-In addition to these if the compiler comes across a line that does not match any of these it assumes it is a valid NASM line and includes those in the output but marks them as unsafe.<br>
+In addition to these if the compiler comes across a line that does not match any of these it assumes it is a valid NASM line and includes those in the output but marks them as unsafe.<br></p>
-<p></p>

 <h3>Usage</h3>
 Intellij has a configured artifact to build the jar file using the Main.java and its requirements and then another build process has to be started to create an .exe (or standart executable for linux/mac) to build the program.<br>
 To use the program you must specify at least 1 argument which will be the name of the source file.
 Also there is an optional second argument which is the output file name.